copious-world/shm-typed-lru/readme.md

 The larger data elements, fixded in size, are kept with in a doubly linked list with fixed element offsets.
 The nodes of the doubly linked list are taken from a free element list embedded in data section of memory, a single shared memory segment.

-The Hopscotch hash table is kept in a nother shared memory segment.
+The Hopscotch hash table is kept in another shared memory segment.
 Lookup is done by searching the Hopscotch table in order to obtain an offset to an allocated node in the managed memory section.

 **A continuation of this description can be found here:** [memory layout](./doc/mem_layout.md)